 Enable valuable BC/DR tools through your MDM solution

 One of the most popular features of the top MDM solutions is that they provide single pane of glass IT management.
 Using one easy-to-navigate portal, a mobile device manager enables IT admins to flip a toggle button to enable valuable tools on enrolled Apple devices, including enforced automatic iCloud backups.

 An MDM solution can also help your team when it’s time to review network security and monitor activity.
 A mobile device manager will:

 - Streamline an inventory of all the apps on the machines in your environment.

 - Enable IT admins to review systems activity and identify security risks.

-- Empower IT admins to monitor and set up alerts for certain types of activity and vulnerabilities, whether they’re related to an urgent software update to mitigate a security risk or you’re concerned with a recent phishing attempt.
+- Empower IT admins to set up alerts for certain types of activity and vulnerabilities, whether they’re related to an urgent software update to mitigate a security risk or you’re concerned with a recent phishing attempt.

 - Give IT the ability to force install the disaster recovery app of your choice as a requirement for joining the network using a managed Apple ID.